bokkypoobah/WePowerPresaleContractAudit/audit/code-review/PreSale.md

     // BK Ok
     assert(msg.sender == controller || getBlockNumber() > endBlock || tokensForSale() == 0);

+	// Bk Ok - Set the token contract controller to 0x0 so no one has ownership of this contract wct.changeController(0x0);

     // BK Ok - Store the block number when these contracts where finalised finalizedBlock = getBlockNumber();